 Australia is an extremely culturally diverse country.
 It is varied in its religion, language, history, and art.
 International students who study in Australia will find themselves studying in a fascinating and diverse environment.

 One of the first things international students will have to determine when preparing to study in Australia is where to live.
-The majority of Australian students live off-campus, through homestay programs, hostels, or rental properties.
-However, some Australian universities provide their students with housing options, which allow international students to socialize with Australian students during their studies.
+The majority of Australian students live off-campus through homestay programs, in hostels, or rental properties.
+However, some Australian universities provide housing options, which allows international students to socialize with local students.

-Tuition in Australia is generally less expensive than tuition in the United States or United Kingdom, but it is still important for international students to budget and be careful with their finances.
+Tuition in Australia is generally less expensive than tuition in other countries like the United States or United Kingdom, but it is still important for international students to budget and be careful with their finances.

-The Australian Government allows people who are not Australian citizens or permanent residents in Australia to study in Australia.
+The Australian Government allows people who are not Australian citizens or permanent residents to study in Australia.
 There are several requirements that must be fulfilled.
 Find out which forms you need and where to obtain them.